While searching for the Easter Bunny, we discover a World War II village

 It’s Easter, so we turned the cute dial up to eleven with a visit to Cuddle Corner to find lambs and goat kids gulping bottles of milk and fluffles of bunnies at Kent Life Heritage Farm Park.

-If you’re looking for the Easter Bunny, you can find him (and join him on a special hunt) within the Maidstone farm this weekend, where you will also discover Easter, in every shape and form, poured into its 28 acres.
+If you’re looking for the Easter Bunny, you can find him (and join him on a special hunt) within the Maidstone farm each Easter, where you will also discover Spring, in every shape and form, poured into its 28 acres.

-We fired our children up with chocolate eggs and unleashed them on the farm, where they jumped aboard its gloriously bumpy, tractor; got involved in the aforementioned baby animal cuteness and watched 'fun farmers’ performing magic tricks at the Big Top Arena’s shows.
-Visitors this Easter Bank Holiday can also make Easter bonnets for a parade and create Easter pots in the Paint-a-Pot Studio.
+We fired our children up with chocolate eggs and unleashed them on the farm, where they jumped aboard its gloriously bumpy, land train; got involved in the aforementioned baby animal cuteness and watched their farmer entertainers performing magic tricks at the Big Top Arena’s shows as well as a kiddie disco.
+Visitors can also make Easter bonnets for a parade and create Easter pots in the Paint-a-Pot Studio.

 While searching for the Easter Bunny, we found something far more extraordinary - an entire, Vintage Village from World War II, complete with 1930s and 1950s decor and an Anderson shelter.